windows-fryer/simple_library/README.md

 /* ~Other~ */
 // Strings arguments should always be, string_view, and C strings (char* with null terminator).
-// Always use modern c++ casting such as, reinterpret, static, and const.
+// Always use modern C++ casting such as, reinterpret, static, and const.
 /* ~Other~ */
 ```